Alexander Ovechkin: Early years (2005–2007)

-In 2011, Ovechkin and the Capitals took part in the New Year's Day NHL Winter Classic, facing the Pittsburgh Penguins.
-Ovechkin did not score any points, but the Capitals won 3–1.
-On 8 March 2011, in a 5–0 victory over the Edmonton Oilers, Ovechkin recorded his 600th career point.
-On 5 April, Ovechkin scored his 300th career goal, becoming the sixth-youngest and seventh-fastest player to do so.
+On 1 January 2011, Ovechkin and the Capitals took part in the New Year's Day NHL Winter Classic, facing the Pittsburgh Penguins.
+While Ovechkin did not score any points in his first career outdoor game, the Capitals won 3–1.
+On 9 March, in a 5–0 victory over the Edmonton Oilers, Ovechkin recorded his 600th career point with an assist on a goal by Eric Fehr.
+On 5 April against the Toronto Maple Leafs, Ovechkin scored his 300th career goal against Maple Leafs goaltender James Reimer, becoming the sixth-youngest and seventh-fastest player to do so.
+He ended the 2010–11 season with 32 goals and 53 assists for 85 points in 79 contests.
+In the 2011 playoffs, Ovechkin recorded 10 points (five goals and assists) in all nine games as the top-seeded Capitals defeated the eighth-seeded New York Rangers in five games in the first round, before they were swept in the second round by the fifth-seeded Tampa Bay Lightning.

-On 23 January 2012, Ovechkin received a three-game suspension for a hit on Zbyněk Michálek of the Pittsburgh Penguins.
-The following day, Ovechkin announced he would not attend the 2012 NHL All-Star Game due to the suspension.